Sydney to Canberra by Private Car: The Route, Timing, and When It Makes Sense

 - Sydney CBD or Airport → M5 → M31 Hume Highway south.

-- Goulburn: roughly the halfway point, 190km from Sydney.
+- Goulburn: about two-thirds of the way, 190km from Sydney.
 A natural stop if the journey warrants one.

 - Total: approximately 280km, 2h45–3h15 in normal traffic.